trchudley/pdemtools/README.md

  - `dates`: Filter strips to a date range.
 Dates can be provided as a tuple of two strings, or a single string with a `/` seperator.
 Date strings must be interpetable by the pandas.to_datetime() tool.
  - `months`: Filter strips to only certain months.
 Provide as a tuple of integers (e.g. for June, July, August strips only, set `months = [6,7,8]`).
  - `years`: Filter strips to only certain yeara.
 Provide as a tuple of integers (e.g. for 2011 and 2021  only, set `years = [2011,2021]`).
- - `baseline_max_days`: Filter strips to only those constructed from stereopairs acquired less than the provided number of days apart.
+ - `baseline_max_hours`: Filter strips to only those constructed from stereopairs acquired less than the provided number of hours apart.
  - `sensors`: Filter scenes to only those consrtructed from the provided satellite sensors.
 Full list is `["WV03", "WV02", "WV01", "GE01"]`.
  - `is_xtrack`: Filter based on whether stereopairs are cross-track imagery.
 True = return only cross-track.
 False = return only non-cross-track.
  - `accuracy`: accuracy: Filter to strip accuracies based on the provided average height accuracy in metres (`avg_expect` in the strip index).
 NB that this column included NaN values (-9999.0) so the option is provided to include only a single value as an upper range (e.g. 2), or a tuple of two values in order to include a lower bound and filter NaN values (e.g [0, 2]).